 This creature, benefitting from the kind of engineering refinement that only a Rover 827i could bring was a much more rounded individual.
 If anything, he was even more talented than Dani, but there was a worry… he did look a lot like a pigeon.
 So, to mask his heritage they gave him a normal name, Marc, and had him adopted by a regular family.

 Marc was phenomenal; so quick, so talented, and almost always landed on his feet whatever happened.
 Commentators called him an alien, but the truth was he was more of an avian.
 The egg laying problem was now solved, as was the press conference issue.
 Marc’s only niggle was an occasional habit of crapping on others from a great height and bumping into things that got in his way.
-And, as we saw last weekend in Qatar, he can get to 66 degrees of lean and still not crash.
+And, as we saw in Qatar, he can get to 66 degrees of lean and still not crash.

 Sadly, with the full coding of the human genome completed by scientists and the increasing availability of DNA testing kits, HRC management realised that it would now be possible for the sport’s medics to test their racers and discover the macabre secret, which made it too risky to continue the programme.